-The Fund seeks long-term capital appreciation by investing primarily in international equities, including North American companies, either directly or through other mutual funds.
+The Fund seeks income with potential long-term capital growth by investing mainly in Canadian fixed income and income-oriented equities, either directly or through other mutual funds.
 The Fund utilizes multiple portfolio management teams with a mix of investing styles.
-The Fund diversifies in terms of geographic exposure, sector exposure, company market capitalization and portfolio manager style.
+The Fund's asset mix will generally range between 45%-75% equities and 25%-55% fixed income securities.
+It may hold up to 45% of its assets in foreign investments.
+The Fund diversifies in terms of geographic exposure, sector exposure, company market capitalization, portfolio manager style, credit quality and duration.